6 Things To Consider Before Applying For a Digital Nomad Visa

 1 – Healthcare

 This is a big one for any travellers, and there are two key issues: healthcare costs and quality.
-The countries offering remote worker visas may not have the same resources or capacity in their healthcare system that might be available in the US, Canada, or parts of Europe.
+The countries offering digital nomad visas may not have the same resources or capacity in their healthcare system that might be available in the US, Canada, or parts of Europe.
 This means you might not want to go if you have any chronic illnesses that require ongoing care.
 Or, if you still want to go, make sure you make arrangements ahead of time so you can stay healthy.

 Once you’ve identified the country can handle your healthcare needs, then you have to worry about paying.
 Insurance is critical for everyone, since no country fully pays for its citizens healthcare needs outside of that country.
 Many private insurers are available and it doesn’t have to be expensive, but it’s a matter of jumping through the application hoops.
 Be careful to specifically check that they don’t have any COVID-related blockages or rules that allow them to deny coverage.